NotARoomba/CyberCard/JOURNAL.md

 # July 29: Schematic and PCB Layout

-I wanted to make a col hackercard before highway ends so I started up a new project and followed a guide on making an NFC Card.
-I wired the components up and then sent them over to the PCB.
-I then placed them in the general positions before wiring them up.
+I wanted to make a cool hackercard before highway ends so I started up a new project and followed a guide on making an NFC Card.
+I followed the [guide](https://jams.hackclub.com/jam/hacker-card) and added the components from LCSC using a script I made.
+After importing the components, I wired them up and then sent them over to the PCB.
+In the PCB I wanted the strip to be on the side like a normal card and have the components as non visible as possible so I grouped them together (except for the led).

 ![Schematic Design](assets/schematic.png)